masurp/workshop_bayes/exercises/exercise_03.md

 ```

 Based on these plots, we are not concerned that the chains did not
 converge.
-This is how they should look like.
+This is how these trace plots should look like.

 ## Rhat